dominiclrichard/cs-345-project/README.md

 <h2>How to Use</h2>

-Once the model folder is within your desired directorry, you can declare a Huffman object as follows:
+Once the model folder is within your desired directory, you can declare a Huffman object as follows:
 <code>Huffman myHuffObj = new Huffman();</code>

 <h4>Encoding</h4>